You just Googled “how to make money blogging”, and you’ve found yourself on the Authority Hacker site.

 30 – 90 days later you’ll receive a check or EFT (Electronic Fund Transfer) payment for all the money you’ve earned.

 And all you did was put these affiliate offers in front of your existing audience – it’s pretty much passive income.

-That’s one of the best ways to get started if you want to learn how to make money blogging.
+It’s one of the best ways to get started making money – promoting affiliate products and services.

 Here’s an example of a blogger making the most of affiliate marketing opportunities in their niche.